sharetribe/flex-docs/src/docs/references/transaction-process-time-expressions/index.md

 However, if the first transition fails for some reason, no further automatic transitions get executed from the state.

-To learn more how to use time expression in the transaction process, see the
+To learn more how to use time expressions in the transaction process, see the
 [Transaction process format](/references/transaction-process-format/)
 reference article.